 - Adwords is a viable distribution channel for your product

-Unlike a book title or some other other physical product, startups are usually characterized by products where the problem and solution are unknown and have not yet been validated which makes writing good landing page copy hard, and good Adwords copy even harder (you only get 25 characters for your headline!).
+Unlike a book title or some other physical product, startups are usually characterized by products where the problem and solution are unknown and have not yet been validated, which makes writing good landing page copy hard, and good Adwords copy even harder (you only get 25 characters for your headline!).
 At best, you can guess.
 But starting with that approach is a surefire way of dumping a lot of money on Google Ads fast.
-Plus the return on learning is low — When your click-through-rate is low, or the bounce rate high, you get zero visibility into why.
+Plus, the return on learning is low — When your click-through rate is low or the bounce rate is high, you get zero visibility into why.
 Was it poor copy, poor product/market fit, or both?
 And don’t even get me started on how expensive CPCs have gotten in competitive markets.

-For me the minimum viable product goes back even further to Steve Blank’s concept of the “Customer Problem Presentation” outlined in his book “The Four Steps to the Epiphany”.
-The Customer Problem Presentation is a scripted interview with your target customers done either face to face or over the phone.
+For me, the minimum viable product goes back even further to Steve Blank’s concept of the “Customer Problem Presentation” outlined in his book “The Four Steps to the Epiphany.”
+The Customer Problem Presentation is a scripted interview with your target customers done either face-to-face or over the phone.
 During the presentation, you first outline the top 3 problems you are addressing, the current solutions to those problems, and then your solutions to those problems.
-You pause after each section to give the interviewee lots of room to talk as you’ll be doing more listening than talking here.
+You pause after each section to give the interviewee lots of room to talk, as you’ll be listening more than talking here.
 You are listening to understand the customer’s worldview.
 You are listening for specific keywords and vocabulary.
-Lastly, you are prioritizing the problem/solution under “must-have”, “nice-to-have”, “don’t care”.
+Lastly, you are prioritizing the problem/solution under “must-have,” “nice-to-have,” and “don’t care.”
 This is also a time to test pricing.
 You are charging for your product, right?

 For CloudFire, figuring out our initial target customers was easy.
-Technically, it was a pivot from a previous product, BoxCloud which started out as general purpose file sharing service but got narrowed down to file sharing for small businesses and freelancers.
-I had a personal itch to test a p2web solution in the consumer space and having kids presented just that opportunity.
-My wife, Sasha, who does most of the photo/video sharing was having a hard time finding a new photo and video sharing service that met all her needs which had changed after kids.
+Technically, it was a pivot from a previous product, BoxCloud, which started as a general purpose file sharing service but got narrowed down to file sharing for small businesses and freelancers.
+I had a personal itch to test a p2web solution in the consumer space, and having kids presented just that opportunity.
+My wife, Sasha, who does most of the photo/video sharing, was having difficulty finding a new photo and video sharing service that met all her needs, which had changed after kids.
 That prompted me to ask a bunch of questions.
-The basic problem we uncovered was that all of the existing sites required you to babysit the sharing process which can be hassle.
-The problem new parents really face is not a shortage of options but a shortage of time.
+The basic problem we uncovered was that all of the existing sites required you to babysit the sharing process, which can be a hassle.
+The problem new parents face is not a shortage of options but a shortage of time.

 I decided to follow this trail and see if this conclusion was limited just to Sasha.
-I filled out a set of hypothesis worksheets in Steve Blank’s book on product, customer, channel pricing, demand creation, market type, and competition.
+I filled out a set of hypothesis worksheets in Steve Blank’s book on the product, customer, channel pricing, demand creation, market type, and competition.
 I would recommend everyone formalize this process.
 My initial scan of the worksheets made me believe I already knew all the answers.
-I involved Sasha in the process, and discussions that I thought would be 30 minute conversations turned into 2 hour discussions as she questioned almost all my assumptions… Yes, I still love her after that… The biggest mind shift following a customer development process is from thinking you know something to testing everything you know.
+I involved Sasha in the process, and discussions that I thought would be 30-minute conversations turned into 2-hour discussions as she questioned almost all my assumptions… Yes, I still love her after that… Following a customer development process, the biggest mind shift is from thinking you know something to testing everything you know.

 We built out our initial customer problem presentation and decided to target people just like us — busy parents with young kids.